A tostada is just a tortilla that’s fried until crisp. Learn how to make tostadas in the oven or on the stovetop with a few tips and tricks.

 What is a Tostada?

 Tostadas are crisp, flat tortillas used as an edible base for toppings.
-When buying them, look for fresh tostadas that are flat and crisp, or learn these fast, fuss-free methods for how to make tostadas at home.
+You can purchase tortillas already made into tostadas, but homemade tastes way better!
+Follow these fuss-free methods and learn how to make tostadas at home.

 How to Make Tostadas